Dallin Sly

 Under the employment assurance program, we offer job placement assistance and a full refund if you don’t find a job within 10 months of graduation.
 The criteria for a refund include passing your certification exam, completing our Career Services program, and making a good-faith effort to find a job, as defined by our terms of service.

-What if I want to register and the cyber security bootcamp is full?
+What if I want to register and the bootcamp is full?